 4. If a product have an open/closed position, please create several options according to usage, using on and off Visibility Instance Parameters:

 Use the not() function inside the Family to prevent non-desired behavior

-5. If a part of a Family (handle / frame / lock) is gonna be replaced or used in another Family, it must be modeled as a Nested Family.
+5. Practical part of a Family (handle / frame / lock) should be modeled as a Nested Family.

 Family Name vs Type Name

 For catalogue products: Each Family should be named exactly like company's catalogue + "RD_" Prefix, for example (an IKEA product): "RD_OLIVBLAD Plant stand".